 2″ inch steak, about 5 min on each side

-Note: *Take the steak off the heat at 10 degrees F before desired doneness temperature.
+Note: *Remove steak from the heat at 10 degrees F before desired doneness temperature.
 Cover and let rest for 10-15 minutes for carryover cooking.
 Read the entire blog post for the recipe with all the tips and tricks.

 If you aren't using a meat thermometer you can touch the center of your steaks to check for doneness.
 This is not the most accurate way, but it is a method you can use as a last resort.
 A medium rare cook will spring back slightly yet still feel squishy.
 A medium steak cook will be more springy than squishy.